The Bankrate promise

-If you love to shop at Amazon.com, the high cash back rewards you can earn with the Amazon Prime Rewards Visa Signature Card will likely appeal to you.
+If you love to shop at Amazon.com, the high cash back rewards you can earn with the Prime Visa* card will likely appeal to you.

 However, if you like to shop at stores beyond this one retailer, and you want the opportunity to choose your bonus category each month, you may be better off with the Bank of America® Customized Cash Rewards credit card.

-Amazon Prime Rewards Visa Signature vs. Bank of America Customized Cash Rewards highlights
+Prime Visa vs. Bank of America Customized Cash Rewards highlights

 Welcome bonus winner: Bank of America Customized Cash Rewards

-The sign-on bonus for Bank of America Customized Cash Rewards stands out by offering $200 online cash rewards after spending $1,000 within the first 90 days of account opening.
-While this isn’t the most lucrative welcome offer, it doubles the value of its Amazon counterpart.
+The sign-up bonus for Bank of America Customized Cash Rewards stands out by offering $200 online cash rewards after spending $1,000 within the first 90 days of account opening.
+While this isn’t the most lucrative welcome offer, it’s $50 more than its Amazon counterpart.
 Also, the spending threshold is easy to reach, and you don’t have to pay an annual fee.

 Rewards rate winner: Bank of America Customized Cash Rewards

-If you spend a lot on Amazon.com or at Whole Foods Market, the Amazon Prime Rewards Visa Signature card might make sense for you since it offers 5 percent cash back at these stores.
-The card also provides 2 percent cash back at restaurants, gas stations and drugstores and 1 percent back on all other purchases.
+If you spend a lot on Amazon.com or at Whole Foods Market, the Prime Visa card might make sense for you, since it offers 5 percent cash back on these purchases.
+The card also provides 2 percent cash back at restaurants and gas stations and 1 percent back on all other purchases.

 Annual fee winner: Bank of America Customized Cash Rewards

-In order to get the $0 annual fee for the Amazon Prime Rewards card, you need to have an Amazon Prime subscription ($119 per year).
+Though both cards charge a $0 annual fee, you’ll still need an Amazon Prime membership ($139 per year) to utilize the Prime Visa.
 On the other hand, the Bank of America Customized Cash Rewards card doesn’t charge an annual fee, nor does it have any fine print terms attached to the annual fee.

-The Amazon Prime Rewards Visa Signature charges no foreign transaction fees, while the Bank of America Customized Cash Rewards card charges a foreign transaction fee of 3 percent.
-Thus, the Amazon Prime Rewards card is a much better option if you travel overseas frequently.
+The Prime Visa charges no foreign transaction fees, while the Bank of America Customized Cash Rewards card charges a foreign transaction fee of 3 percent.
+Thus, the Prime Visa card is a much better option if you travel overseas frequently.

 Which card earns the most?

 Determining which of these credit cards earns the most rewards may depend on your monthly spending habits.
-If most of your card usage comes from Amazon and its related stores and offerings, you might earn more with the Amazon Prime Rewards card.
+If most of your card usage comes from online shopping with Amazon and its related stores and offerings, you might earn more with the Prime Visa card.
 But if your usual spending falls into several different categories, you may find the Bank of America Customized Cash Rewards card is a better option for you.

-Amazon Prime Rewards Visa Signature vs. Bank of America Customized Cash Rewards spending example
+Prime Visa vs. Bank of America Customized Cash Rewards spending example

 In a similar scenario, you may earn fewer rewards using the Bank of America Customized Cash Rewards card.
 If you choose dining as your 3 percent cash back category and spend $500 on dining, you’ll earn $15 cash back.
 (Gas is also an option for the 3 percent category, but you can only choose one).
 Spend $400 at qualifying wholesale clubs for a 2 percent cash back rate and you’ll make another $8.
-And if you spend $100 in a non-category, you’ll earn 1 percent cash back, or $1.
+And if you spend $100 on miscellaneous purchases, you’ll earn 1 percent cash back, or $1.
 In this case, you’ll earn $24 when you spend $1,000 with the Bank of America Customized Cash Rewards card.
-That’s $10 less than you’ll make with the Amazon Prime Rewards Visa with similar purchases.
+That’s $10 less than you’ll make with the Prime Visa card with similar purchases.

-So, Amazon Prime Rewards Visa Signature is the winner, right?
+So, Prime Visa is the winner, right?
 Not exactly.
 Figuring out what card will bring you the most cash back rewards will depend on how and where you shop.

-For example, if there isn’t a Whole Foods in your area and you purchase groceries at another store, instead of earning 5 percent cash back, or $25 on $500 worth of spending, you would only earn 1 percent cash back, or $5.
-Using the spending example above, your total rewards for the Amazon Prime Rewards would now be $14, not $34.
+For example, if there isn’t a Whole Foods in your area and you purchase groceries at another store, instead of earning 5 percent cash back (or $25 on $500 worth of spending), you would only earn 1 percent cash back, or $5.
+Using the spending example above, your total rewards for the Prime Visa Rewards would now be $14, not $34.

-Why should you get Amazon Prime Rewards Visa Signature?
+Why should you get the Prime Visa card?

-The Amazon Prime Rewards Visa markets itself as a cash-earning card.
+The Prime Visa card markets itself as a cash-earning card.
 In reality, you’re earning points at a 1:1 value.
 You can redeem your points for cash back, travel, gift cards or Amazon purchases.

-If you plan on regularly shopping at Amazon.com, subscribing to streaming services through Amazon Channels or getting groceries delivered from Amazon Fresh, you might appreciate the card’s options.
+If you plan on regularly shopping at Amazon.com, subscribing to streaming services through Prime Video Channels or getting groceries delivered from Amazon Fresh, you might appreciate the card’s options.
 Unfortunately, you can’t use points on all Amazon products and services, including music and Kindle.

 If you’re not keen on redeeming points through the Amazon ecosystem, your best option may be to redeem points for cash.